-Israeli justice officials to issue update on Netanyahu probe
+Israeli TV: Netanyahu probe expected within days

 - Debbie Reynolds, star of ‘Singin’ in the Rain,’ dies a day after daughter Carrie Fisher’s death VIEW

+Israel’s Justice Ministry and police declined to comment on the reports, saying they would issue an update “in due time.”
+Police said Thursday that the media reports contained “speculations and disinformation.”

+Netanyahu’s office did not respond to a request for comment.
+But in the past, it has denied all allegations of wrongdoing by the prime minister.

 In July, the attorney general announced he was looking into matters concerning Netanyahu but did not disclose what they were.
 Israeli media at the time reported they were related to Netanyahu’s personal finances.
-A Netanyahu spokesman told Israeli media there was “nothing” behind the suspicions.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.